 Too many Managed Service Providers (MSPs) that support organizations with a blend of Windows and Apple devices settle for a platform that isn’t designed to support Mac computers from the ground up.
 It’s time to give both camps the support they need.

 Addigy’s Apple device management solution was built to ease the adoption curve for IT admins new to Apple management or juggling multiple OSs.
-If you’re interested in checking out our trial or have questions, reach out to our team today.
+If you’re interested in checking out our demo or have questions, reach out to our team today.